 However, when it’s time for your baby to be born, rest assured that we have all of the equipment of a modern delivery room at hand.
 Hidden away behind the attractive cabinets in your room are lights and other equipment the obstetrics team may need during your baby’s birth.

 The nursing staff at The Birth Place supports the mother-baby nursing concept, because we believe it best serves the family.
 Mother-baby nursing means that one nurse takes care of you and your baby together, so you can count on always having someone available to help you care for your newborn.

 All of our nurses have been specially trained to care for mother and baby throughout their stay.

 Having your baby at The Birth Place

 In The Birth Place, we bring the staff and equipment to you.
-It's called the single room concept (LDRP), which means our nine maternity rooms are designed and equipped for the mother to remain in the same room throughout her stay (hence the term LDRP: labor-delivery-recovery-postpartum).
+Our nine labor-delivery-recovery-postpartum (LDRP) rooms are designed and equipped for you to remain in the same room throughout your stay.*